 He has also received the B’nai B’rith Humanitarian Award, the North Penn Korean Association Community Award, the Boy Scouts of America Community Service Award, the Caroline Earle White Award of the Women’s SPCA, the Korean Senior Citizens Service Award, the Deputy Sheriffs Association Distinguished Public Service Award, and the Pennsylvania Legislative Animal Network Humane Award.

 Mr. Greenleaf graduated from the University of Pennsylvania in 1961 and the University of Toledo Law School in 1966.
 He also served as a Law Clerk to Judge Frederick Groshens, President Judge of the Pennsylvania Court of Common Pleas of Montgomery County.
-He is admitted to practice before the United States Supreme Court, United States Court of Appeals for the Federal Circuit, Pennsylvania Supreme Court, 3 rd Federal Circuit Court, Eastern District, Superior, Commonwealth Courts, the Commission for Justice Initiatives in Pennsylvania, the Pennsylvania Bar Association’s Task Force on Student Loan Forgiveness and Repayment Assistance, and the State Council for Interstate Adult Offender Supervision.
+He is admitted to practice before the United States Supreme Court, United States Court of Appeals for the Federal and Third Circuits, Pennsylvania Supreme Court, Eastern District, Superior, Commonwealth Courts, the Commission for Justice Initiatives in Pennsylvania, the Pennsylvania Bar Association’s Task Force on Student Loan Forgiveness and Repayment Assistance, and the State Council for Interstate Adult Offender Supervision.